mustafar/nh-recipes/README.md

 ## Deploy

-This static website is deployed on Netlify
+This static website is deployed from Netlify to https://nhrecipes.com